Join 4,000+ others and never miss out on new tips, tutorials, and more.

 heartbeat_check_interval: You can enable this, defined in seconds allowing you to keep connections open longer, you also set

-With normal PHP programming and when using PHP-FPM everything is stateless, but when you use OpenSwoole everything can be loaded intro memory and reused.
-However, this poses a problem, how can you use new code changes without having to restart an entire OpenSwoole HTTP server for example.
+In normal PHP programming and when using PHP-FPM everything is stateless, but when using OpenSwoole everything can be loaded into memory and reused.
+However, this poses a problem, for example, how can you use new code changes without having to restart an entire OpenSwoole HTTP server?

-onWorkerStart event, anything before the OpenSwoole server or the actual OpenSwoole runtime cannot be hot reloaded.
+onWorkerStart event, anything before it, for example, the current OpenSwoole runtime, cannot be hot reloaded.